 I fell silent as an unspoken, tangible shift of energy passed between us in that moment signaling the end of one thing and the beginning of another.

 A twisting, sad, ache welled up in my gut as I hung up the phone.
-I walked from that dark, cluttered, airless room out to the parking lot and stood for a long time in the morning light.
+I walked from that dark, cluttered, airless room out to the parking lot and stood for a long time in the morning sun.

 I thought about how grace is defined by our embrace of the enormity of things and by our understanding that our place within them is ephemeral and constantly changing.